Amateur Photographer verdict

 Nikon Z7 II, Nikkor Z 24-70mm f/2.8 S, 1/500sec at f/2.8, ISO 2000

-In general operation, the Z7 II springs into life as soon as the on/off switch is flicked from your index finger.
-All buttons respond instantly when they’re held or pressed, the joystick reacts immediately to any shift in direction and at no point does it feel like it’s a camera that’ll slow you down.
+In general operation, the Z7 II springs into life as soon as the on/off switch is flicked by your index finger.
+All buttons respond instantly when held or pressed, the joystick reacts immediately to any shift in direction and at no point does it feel like a camera that will slow you down.

-The above, combined with its intuitive layout of controls, makes it extremely enjoyable to operate when taking photos for pleasure or when it is being used in a pressured environment.
+The above, combined with its intuitive layout of controls, makes it extremely enjoyable to operate when taking photos for pleasure or when used in a pressure situation.
 The sense that the Z 7 II has been meticulously thought through and expertly engineered for demanding enthusiasts and seasoned professionals who have very high expectations really shines through.

 Nikon Z7 II, Nikkor Z 70-200mm f/2.8 VR S, 1/125sec at f/4, ISO 12,800